dan-lee/timescape/README.md

 ## Ranges

-`timescape` supports ranges for the date and time inputs.
-This means you have a start and end date/time, and the user can select a range between those two values.
+`timescape` supports ranges for the date/time inputs.
+This means a user can select a start and end.
 This is useful for things like booking systems, where you want to allow the user to select a range of dates.

-It is composed of two `timescape` instances, one for the start and one for the end.
+This is achieved by using two `timescape` instances, one for the start and one for the end.
 You can set their options independently, and they return the respective options and update functions in the `from` and `to` objects.

-Example usage (this works the same for all libraries):
+Example usage (this works similar for all supported libraries):

 ```tsx
 import { useTimescapeRange } from 'timescape/react'